 A piriformis stretch is great for your piriformis muscle and also your glutes.
 It can help with hip tightness and is often a great stretch for sciatica and sciatic type pain.
 This stretch can sometimes be difficult if the hip is tight.
 But here is a great way to modify the piriformis stretch to get some hip pain relief.

-Favorite Hip Pain Relief Stretch
+Relieve Hip Pain

 Page 1 of 3